KenKundert/avendesora/doc/advanced.rst

 Account Discovery
 -----------------

-If you do not give an account to 'avendesora value', *Avendesora* tries to determine the account by simply asking each account if it is suitable.
+If you do not give an account to ':ref:`avendesora value <value command>`', *Avendesora* tries to determine the account by simply asking each account if it is suitable.
 An account can look at the window title, the user name, the host name, the working directory, and the environment variables to determine if it is suitable.
 If so, it nominates itself.
 If there is only one account nominated, that account is used.
 If there are multiple nominees, then a small window pops up allowing you to choose which account you wish to use.

 .. index::
     single: RecognizeTitle